nrjones8/blog/content/measuring-prison-overcrowding.md

 There is obviously a lot to unpack about this decision and the reforms put into place since 2011 - but in aggregate, overcrowding has decreased.
 At the end of December 2017, the [CDCR reported](https://cdcr.ca.gov/Reports_Research/Offender_Information_Services_Branch/Monthly/TPOP1A/TPOP1Ad1712.pdf) that its prisons were now housing 131% of their designed capacity, therefore meeting the number mandated by the court.
 But it’s worth taking a step back and asking: Is looking at aggregate data (i.e. the total number of people in all California prisons combined vs. the total capacity of all 35 prisons combined) the correct way to measure overcrowding?

 ## December 2017 - not “technically” overcrowded
-Based on the ruling discussed above, the basic idea is: there’s an overcrowding in California prisons, and 137.5% of the designed capacity is an upper bound on how much overcrowding is constitutionally permittable. [reference the “why 137.5%” in a footnote]
+Based on the ruling discussed above, the basic idea is: there’s an overcrowding in California prisons, and 137.5% of the designed capacity is an upper bound on how much overcrowding is constitutionally permittable.

 The problem is that California state prisons are not one single entity; there are currently 35 different state prisons.
 If 137.5% is the standard for “overcrowding” that violates the 8th Amendment, then _each of the prisons_ should have less than 137.5% of their designed capacity.
 That, however, is very much not the case today.
 As of December 31, 2017, **15 out of 35 (43%) of California state prisons still house over 137.5% of their designed capacities**, according to [the CDCR](https://cdcr.ca.gov/Reports_Research/Offender_Information_Services_Branch/Monthly/TPOP1A/TPOP1Ad1712.pdf).
 Taken together, these 15 prisons are housing almost half of all people in California state prisons today.
 The total number of people in the 15 overcrowded prisons is 58,591 out of a total 118,058 state-wide - or 49% of the state prison population.
 If 49% of the state prison’s population is still living in a prison that exceeds the court’s threshold of 137.5%, then the people in those prisons are still at risk for the same health issues that have long plagued California's overcrowded prisons - that's a problem, even if the aggregate population is 131% of the total capacity of all prisons combined.